asyncapi/modelina/README.md

 - [Reach version 1.0](https://github.com/asyncapi/modelina/milestone/3)

 ## Documentation
-A feature cannot exist with documentation.
 Documentation for this library can be found under the [documentation folder](./docs/README.md).

 ## Examples
 Do you need to know how to use the library in certain scenarios?